-Local governments are authorized by general permit to construct, operate, and maintain public mooring fields, each for up to 100 vessels.27 Mooring fields are required to be located where navigational access already exists between the mooring field and the nearest customarily used access channel or navigable waters which the mooring field is designed to serve.
+Local governments are authorized by general permit to construct, operate, and maintain public mooring fields, each for up to 100 vessels.
+Mooring fields are required to be located where navigational access already exists between the mooring field and the nearest customarily used access channel or navigable waters which the mooring field is designed to serve.
 Each mooring field must be associated with a land-based support facility that provides amenities and conveniences, such as parking, bathrooms, showers, and laundry facilities.
-Major boat repairs and maintenance, fueling activities other than from the land-based support facility, and boat hull scraping and painting are not authorized within mooring fields.28
+Major boat repairs and maintenance, fueling activities other than from the land-based support facility, and boat hull scraping and painting are not authorized within mooring fields.

-Local governments are authorized to enact and enforce ordinances that prohibit or restrict the mooring or anchoring of floating structures29 or live-aboard vessels30 within their jurisdictions and vessels that are within the marked boundaries of permitted mooring fields.31 However, local governments are prohibited from enacting, continuing in effect, or enforcing any ordinance or local regulation that regulates the anchoring of vessels, other than live-aboard vessels, outside the marked boundaries of permitted mooring fields.32
+Local governments are authorized to enact and enforce ordinances that prohibit or restrict the mooring or anchoring of floating structures or live-aboard vessels within their jurisdictions and vessels that are within the marked boundaries of permitted mooring fields.
+However, local governments are prohibited from enacting, continuing in effect, or enforcing any ordinance or local regulation that regulates the anchoring of vessels, other than live-aboard vessels, outside the marked boundaries of permitted mooring fields.

-State law designates certain densely populated urban areas as anchoring limitation areas.33 To promote the public's use and enjoyment of these waterways, anchoring a vessel is prohibited at any time between 30 minutes after sunset and 30 minutes before sunrise in an anchoring limitation area.34 However, there are some exceptions where anchoring is permitted in an anchoring limitation area:
+State law designates certain densely populated urban areas as anchoring limitation areas.
+To promote the public's use and enjoyment of these waterways, anchoring a vessel is prohibited at any time between 30 minutes after sunset and 30 minutes before sunrise in an anchoring

-27 See s.
+&lt;sup>27 See s.
 373.118, F.S. and Fla.
 Admin.
 Code R. 62-330.420(1).

-28 See Fla.
+&lt;sup>28 See Fla.
 Admin.
 Code R. 62-330.420.

-29 Section 327.02, F.S., defines the term "floating structure" as a "floating entity, with or without accommodations built thereon, which is not primarily used as a means of transportation on water but which serves purposes or provides services typically associated with a structure or other improvement to real property.
+&lt;sup>29 Section 327.02, F.S., defines the term "floating structure" as a "floating entity, with or without accommodations built thereon, which is not primarily used as a means of transportation on water but which serves purposes or provides services typically associated with a structure or other improvement to real property.
 The term includes an entity used as a residence, place of business, or office with public access; a hotel or motel; a restaurant or lounge; a clubhouse; a meeting facility; a storage or parking facility; or a mining platform, dredge, dragline, or similar facility or entity represented as such."